 Within the minimalist shoe category are three main sub-categories:

 - Barefoot-style shoe.
-This shoe is the most minimal in structure with no cushioning, a zero-drop (heel and forefoot are level) and the thinnest sole.
+This shoe has a minimal structure, no cushioning, a zero-drop (heel and forefoot levels), and the thinnest sole.
 Examples include the Vibram Five-Fingers and the Merrell Trail Glove.

 - Minimalist shoe.
-These shoes have some cushioning in their midsole, small or no heel drop and a wide forefoot allowing the toes to be splayed.
+These shoes have some cushioning in their midsole, slight or no heel drop, and a wide forefoot allowing the toes to be splayed.
 Examples include the Altra brand shoes.

 - Transition shoe.
-These shoes are most similar to traditional running shoes but are lighter, more flexible and have a lower heel drop.
-Examples include the Nike Free, Saucony Kinvara or the Brooks Pure models.
+These shoes are similar to traditional running shoes but are lighter, more flexible, and have a lower heel drop.
+Examples include the Nike Free, Saucony Kinvara, and Brooks Pure models.

-Currently, neither the minimalist side nor the traditional side can conclusively say their method of shoe construction is superior in regards to injury prevention.
-More and more studies are being done with minimalist shoes and it will be interesting to see the data.
+Currently, neither the minimalist nor the traditional side can conclusively say their method of shoe construction is superior regarding injury prevention.

-In my opinion as a coach I think most runners could benefit from some amount of running in minimalist shoes.
-However caution must be taken in how quickly and how much a runner transitions away from a regular, traditional running shoe.
+As a coach, I think most runners could benefit from some amount of running in minimalist shoes.
+However, a runner must take caution in how quickly and how much they transition away from a regular, traditional running shoe.

-There will be a wide range of individual variability in adapting to a more minimalist style of running.
-A runner’s experience, ability, strengths, weaknesses, injury history and psychology are all factors to consider.
+There will be a wide range of individual variability in adapting to a more minimalist running style.

-I would be more cautious in regards to heel drop.
-Going to a zero-drop shoe for many runners will be put too much strain on the Achilles tendon and lower posterior chain.
+I would be more cautious regarding heel drops.
+Going to a zero-drop shoe for many runners will put too much strain on the Achilles tendon and lower posterior chain.
 Look for a 4 – 8 mm heel drop initially.

-Use the shoes indoors during strength training sessions first and then try them for short runs and running drills.
+Use the shoes indoors during strength training first, then try them for short runs and running drills.
 Build the mileage gradually.
 Some runners may adapt to where they can run with minimalist shoes all the time.
 Others may only be able to progress to using them for shorter runs.

-But keep in mind that shoes, whether traditional or minimalist, are not a solution by themselves.
-Runners need to incorporate strength training, multi-planar mobility drills and technique exercises into an individualized conditioning program that includes adequate recovery and sound nutrition.
+But remember that traditional or minimalist shoes are not a solution by themselves.
+Runners must incorporate strength training, multi-planar mobility, and technique exercises into an individualized conditioning program that includes adequate recovery and sound nutrition.

 Vancouver Running Symposium

-If you’re interested to learn more about this topic and are in the Vancouver area on January 26, I invite you to attend the Vancouver Running Symposium.
+If you’re interested in learning more about this topic and will be in the Vancouver area on January 26, come to the Vancouver Running Symposium.

-An expert panel consisting of a sports medicine doctor, physiotherapist, pedorthist, coach, shoe designer and a podiatrist will be debating the role of traditional shoes vs. minimalist shoes.
+An expert panel consisting of a sports medicine doctor, physiotherapist, pedorthist, coach, shoe designer, and podiatrist will be debating the role of traditional shoes vs. minimalist shoes.

 Full details and the RSVP form can be found at Vancouver Running Symposium.

-I very much recommend that you do what you can to make the Vancouver Running Symposium.
+I recommend that you do what you can to make the Vancouver Running Symposium.
 It looks great.

 If you are looking for a fitness education course focused on working with the recreational runner, you can check out: